Tony Fitzgerald

-Gerald Edward "Tony" Fitzgerald AC KC (born 26 November 1941) is a former Australian judge, who presided over the Fitzgerald Inquiry.
+Gerald Edward "Tony" Fitzgerald AC KC (born 26 November 1941) is an Australian former Australian judge, who presided over the Fitzgerald Inquiry.
 The report from the inquiry led to the resignation of the Premier of Queensland Joh Bjelke-Petersen, and the jailing of several ministers and a police commissioner.
 He was the youngest person to be appointed as a judge of the Federal Court of Australia.

 Early life

-Tony Fitzgerald was born in a cottage at Sandgate, Queensland.
-He attended high school at St Patrick's College, Shorncliffe and later the University of Queensland, initially studying engineering and then switching to law.
-He graduated in 1964 with an LLB and was admitted to the bar that same year.
+Tony Fitzgerald was born in a cottage in Sandgate, Queensland.
+He attended high school at St Patrick's College, Shorncliffe and later enrolled at the University of Queensland.
+Initially, he pursued studies in engineering before switching to law.
+Fitzgerald graduated in 1964 with an LLB and was admitted to the bar in the same year.

 Career

 In 1975, Fitzgerald became a QC.
 He was a judge in the Federal Court of Australia from 25 November 1981 to 30 June 1984.

 Fitzgerald presided over the Fitzgerald Inquiry into corruption in the Queensland government.
 He was the chair of the Commission of Inquiry into Official Corruption in Queensland from 1987 to 1989.
 While undertaking the Fitzgerald Inquiry, he and his family received death threats which were taken seriously by police.

 In 1990 and 1991, Fitzgerald also chaired the Commission of Inquiry into the Conservation, Management and Use of Fraser Island and the Great Sandy Region.
 He was made a Companion of the Order of Australia in 1991.

 He was appointed as a judge of the Supreme Court of Queensland, which is the highest ranking court in the State of Queensland.
 He also served as the first President of the Court of Appeals Division, from 16 December 1991 until his retirement from that court on 30 June 1998.
 He was a judge on the Court of Appeals Division of the Supreme Court of New South Wales from 1998 to 16 March 2001.

 Fitzgerald has been the chairperson of both the Australian Heritage Commission and the National Institute for Law, Ethics and Public Affairs, as well as being the inaugural chancellor of the University of the Sunshine Coast.

 In January 2022, Queensland Premier Annastacia Palaszczuk announced Fitzgerald would chair a commission of inquiry into the State's anti-corruption body, the Crime and Corruption Commission, after a scathing 2021 report by its parliamentary oversight committee.